agoetschm/deploy-pipeline/README.md

 ### Jenkins

 - `docker-compose up jenkins`
+- build an image with the necessary tools to run the jobs
+  - `docker build --tag jenkinsagent jenkinsagent`
 - `http://localhost:8080`, sign in with `admin:admin` and skip plugin installation
 - manage jenkins, configure system, add gitea server
   - `http://gitea:3000`